 This is where I decided not to talk much about my family history, and talk more about the kimono.
 And there’s a hard reason as to why: I need to be sensitive to the survivors.
 The federal data does not match some of the verbal stories told to me.
 People are moved around.
 Siblings are missing.
 Names have changed.
 Ages are nuts.
 Dates are meaningless.
 And the fact of the matter now is that most of the people who lived these things firsthand are gone now, and those that might have even a clue as to what some of it means…well, they didn’t come over on the Korea Maru in 1918.
 They hadn’t been born yet.

 I would bet a fucking kidney that this kimono once belonged to Great Grandma Akiye.
 And how I was able to find out how to spell her goddamn name was an absolute shitshow.
 Which is fine, I guess, because shitshows are what I specialize in here.
 It’s important to me that I try to keep things to what I know.
-What I do know, is that Great Uncle Aki told me that his mother arrived at the internment camps with a suitcase with her silks in it.
+What I do know, is that Great Uncle Aki told me that before internment, some items were buried, but his mother arrived at the internment camps with a suitcase with a few silks in it.
 It was confiscated for “inspection.”
 She never saw it again.

 But when it comes to those who remain, I realize that between the second generation and third generation children and the federal records–there are no reliable narrators.
 Shit’s going to be weird on record because–I don’t have to spare the US government’s feelings here–there was some hardcore racist bullshit going on.
 And shit’s going to be weird when it comes to conveyed stories and information because…well, Grandma gave all of her children “American” sounding names for a fucking reason.
 Talking about some of this to those that remain sparks some confusion, or correction of the records.